microsoft/health-architectures/Postman/README.md

 2. Access the Postman environment template for FHIR-Proxy [here](./fhir-proxy/fhir-proxy.postman_environment.json).
 Save the file in your local environment.

-3. Create a new Postman Workspace (or select an existing one if already created).
+3. In Postman, create a new Workspace (or select an existing one if already created).

 4. Click the ```Import``` button next to your workspace name.
 <img src="./docs/images/Screenshot_2022-02-16_095332_edit2.png" height="228">